Stat Trek Teach yourself statistics Contact Us | Tell a Friend | Newsletter

 A x y

-• Next, we premultiply both sides of the equation by A-1, the inverse of matrix A. Previously, we showed how to find the inverse of matrix A.
+• Next, we premultiply both sides of the equation by A-1, the inverse of matrix A. This results in the following relationship.

 x1